breandan/cstk/README.md

 # Deployment

-Need to build a fat JAR locally then deploy, CC dislikes Gradle for some reason.
+If, for some reason Gradle does not work on Compute Canada, you can build a fat JAR locally then deploy.

 ```bash
 ./gradlew shadowJar && scp build/libs/gym-fs-fat-1.0-SNAPSHOT.jar breandan@beluga.calculquebec.ca:/home/breandan/projects/def-jinguo/breandan/gym-fs